 For shoes, pack comfortable options to adhere to the extensive walking and exploring you’ll be doing.
 Think chic ankle boots, closed toe sandals, and a pair of sneakers.

 Packing List for Japan: Tokyo in Summer

 La Carmina says: In old Japanese movies, you can see people sweating and fanning themselves!
 It’s humid and hot, which is typical Asia summer weather.

 The summer months run from June until August, the season begins with a brief rainy period in June, which some years brings daily downpour whereas other years it doesn’t seem like a rainy period at all.
 Check the local weather forecast before your trip to determine a clearer forecast.

-Generally summer is hot and humid meaning conditions are extremely warm and sticky.
-To combat the clamminess stick to light clothing made from cottons and linens – these are breathable fabrics that absorb perspiration and allow body heat to escape, beat the heat and wear white and light coloured fabrics that reflect the sun and keep you cool.
+Generally, summer is hot and humid, meaning conditions are extremely warm and sticky.
+To combat the clamminess stick to light clothing made from cottons and linens.
+These are breathable fabrics that absorb perspiration and allow body heat to escape, beat the heat and wear white and light colored fabrics that reflect the sun and keep you cool.

-Shoe wise it’s got to be sandals, pack a pair that are open toed and comfortable, you’ll probably doing you fair share of walking.
+As for shoes, it’s got to be sandals.
+Pack a pair that are open-toed and comfortable, as you’ll probably doing you fair share of walking.

-Accessorise your summer travel outfits with a pair of oversized sunglasses and a wide brimmed hat to combat the suns glare.
+Accessorize your summer travel outfits with a pair of oversized sunglasses and a wide brimmed hat to combat the sun’s glare.
 Don’t forget to pack a small but strong umbrella that will keep you dry if you happen to get caught in a summer shower.